 - Optional toppings – please read below.

-- Serve with tsuyu, the dipping sauce, with garnishes and optional toppings.
+- Serve with the dipping sauce, garnishes, and optional toppings.

 Cold somen noodles are served with a dipping sauce called tsuyu (つゆ).
 It is the same Japanese dashi-based broth used in hot soup, but more concentrated in flavor.
 It’s super handy to make a big batch of easy homemade tsuyu as we use it often in the summertime!

-Each mentsuyu brand has different instructions on how to use the concentrated or non-concentrated sauce.
-So follow the instructions on the back of the bottle and adjust as needed.
+I always keep a bottle of mentsuyu in my fridge.
+You can purchase it from a Japanese or Asian grocery store or on Amazon.
+Each mentsuyu brand has different instructions on how to use concentrated or non-concentrated sauce.
+We call the non-concentrated noodle soup base “straight” (ストレート); you do not need to dilute it with water.
+Follow the instructions on the back of the bottle and adjust as needed.

-Since it’s written in Japanese, I explained a bit more on this Mentsuyu Pantry Page.
-If you’re unsure, you can always try diluting the concentrate with water and taste it.
+Since it’s written in Japanese, I explained more on this Mentsuyu Pantry Page.
+If you’re unsure, try diluting the concentrate with water and taste it.

 Must-Have Garnishes